AdobeDocs/commerce-operations.en/help/installation/tutorials/uninstall.md

 ## Prerequisites {#instgde-install-magento-prereq}

-Before you use these commands, you must [install the Magento software][].
+Before you use these commands, you must [install the application][].

-## Update the Magento software {#instgde-install-magento-update}
+## Update the application {#instgde-install-magento-update}

-To update the Magento software:
+To update the application:

 *  If you installed the software from an archive or if you used 'composer-create-project', see the [Upgrade Guide](https://experienceleague.adobe.com/docs/commerce-operations/upgrade-guide/overview.html).
-*  If you are a contributing developer (that is, you used `git clone`), see [Update the Magento application][].
+*  If you are a contributing developer (that is, you used `git clone`), see [Update the application][].

-## Reinstall the Magento software {#instgde-install-magento-reinstall}
+## Reinstall the application {#instgde-install-magento-reinstall}

-The way you reinstall the Magento application from the command line depends on your role:
+The way you reinstall the application from the command line depends on your role:

-*  If you installed the software from an archive or if you used 'composer-create-project', see [Reinstall Magento Software][].
+*  If you installed the software from an archive or if you used 'composer-create-project', see [Reinstall the application][].
-*  If you're a contributing developer (that is, you started using `git clone`), see [Reinstall Magento Software][].
+*  If you're a contributing developer (that is, you started using `git clone`), see [Reinstall the application][].

-## Uninstall the Magento software {#instgde-install-uninstall}
+## Uninstall the application {#instgde-install-uninstall}

-Uninstalling the Magento software drops and restores the database, removes the deployment configuration, and clears directories under `var`.
+Uninstalling the application drops and restores the database, removes the deployment configuration, and clears directories under `var`.

-To uninstall the Magento software, enter the following command:
+To uninstall the application, enter the following command:

 ```bash
 bin/magento setup:uninstall